hoobs-org/mobile/README.md

     sudo npm install -g cordova
     ```

+12. Add supported platforms.
+This needs to be ran from the project root.
+    ```sh
+    cd ~/HOOBS/mobile
+    cordova platform add android
+    cordova platform add ios
+    ```

 ## Building
 This project has a tool chain.
 To build simply run this command frmo the project root.